PAM-challenge-beta/2024-task1b/README.md

 - **Bp20Plus**: Fin whale 20 Hz pulse with energy at higher frequencies (e.g. 89 or 99 Hz components)
 - **BpDS**: Fin whale FM calls (AKA ‘high frequency’ downsweep; AKA 40 Hz pulse).

 **Please, note that the proposition is a beta-test.
-We strongly believe that a cross validation over the 11 datasets should be done in futur versions**
+We strongly believe that a cross validation over the 11 datasets should be done in future versions**

 Both the training and evaluation data have been reorganized and are available in a single downloadable package: [Download dataset](https://drive.google.com/drive/folders/1sJov_w8VBNbEdmjJeYuIBS_10YIqVRql?usp=sharing)